Florida’s Bicycle Laws: 2019 Edition

 (3)(a) A bicycle may not be used to carry more persons at one time than the number for which it is designed or equipped, except that an adult rider may carry a child securely attached to his or her person in a backpack or sling.

-- You are allowed to have a passenger on your bike if and only if the bike was created for more than one person to ride or if you are an adult that has a child securely attached in a backpack or sling.
+- You are allowed to have a passenger on your bike if – and only if – the bike was created for more than one person to ride or you are an adult who has a child securely attached in a backpack or sling.

 (b) Except as provided in paragraph (a), a bicycle rider must carry any passenger who is a child under 4 years of age, or who weighs 40 pounds or less, in a seat or carrier that is designed to carry a child of that age or size and that secures and protects the child from the moving parts of the bicycle.

-- Example: If your child is too small to ride the bike with you, get a carrier or cart to put your child in and attach it to your bike.
-The cart protects the child from the bicycle spokes, pedals, and wheels (as well as the sun).
+- Example: If your child is too small to ride the bike with you, then get a carrier or cart to put your child in and attach it to your bike.
+The cart protects the child from the bicycle spokes, pedals and wheels (as well as the sun).

 (c) A bicycle rider may not allow a passenger to remain in a child seat or carrier on a bicycle when the rider is not in immediate control of the bicycle.

-- If you’re not on, near, or riding the bike, your child cannot remain in the child seat or carrier on the bike.
+- If you’re not on, near or riding the bike, then your child cannot remain in the child seat or carrier on the bike.

-- Example: If you need to go in the store for a few minutes, it’s important that the child is with you or at least outside of the child seat or carrier.
+- Example: If you need to go into the store for a few minutes, then it’s important that the child is with you or at least outside of the child seat or carrier.